Department of Anthropology

 PhD (Cornell), Associate Professor.
 Linguistic anthropology; China; global languages (English and Chinese); language teaching; modernity and cosmopolitanism.

 PhD (Arizona), Associate Professor.
 Socio-cultural anthropology; the anthropology of food labour and marginality; social class, gender and consumerism; visual anthropology; engaged and public anthropology; United States and Viet Nam.

-PhD (Cape Town, South Africa), Associate Professor.
+PhD (Cape Town, South Africa), Full Professor.
 Forensic Anthropology; Indigenous peoples of Canada and South Africa; Human skeletal morphometrics.